mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/00_organizational/index.md

 Our learning/teaching materials are going to be:
 - the content of this site - it contains explanations and questions tailored towards MIMUW students,
-- well-known Rust teaching materials (["The Book"](https://doc.rust-lang.org/stable/book/), ["Rust by Example"](https://doc.rust-lang.org/rust-by-example/index.html)) that complements this site,
+- well-known Rust teaching materials (["The Book"](https://doc.rust-lang.org/stable/book/), ["Rust by Example"](https://doc.rust-lang.org/rust-by-example/index.html)) that complement this site,
 - explanations/deeper insight during class and many examples of Rust code.

 ## Grading